Red Harbour

 Red Harbour is a Canadian municipality of Newfoundland and Labrador.
 It is located 20 kilometres northeast of Marystown.

 Settlement

 Red Harbour was inhabited from the early 19th century until the early 1960s when the half dozen families living there abandoned the community under the resettlement program.

-The present town was created when residents from Port Elizabeth (Flat Islands) convinced the provincial government to relocate them to Red Harbour during the resettlement program of the 1960s.
+The present town was created when residents from Port Elizabeth (in the Flat Islands) convinced the provincial government to relocate them to Red Harbour during the resettlement program in the late 1960s.
 Red Harbour is primarily a fishing community.
 Species fished are lobster, snowcrab, lumproe, and cod.
 The town has modern harbour facilities constructed in 1997.